ankitprahladsoni/eform-js/README.md

 sudo npm install webpack-dev-server -g

 * Install NodeJs
-* Run npm install
+* Run `npm install` to install dependencies
-* To run application, run 'npm start'
+* To run application, run `npm start` to start the application on port 8080
+* all file changes will be hot deployed on the server